Core Concepts

 By default, the browser will use the intrinsic size of the loaded media to set the dimensions of the provider.
 As media loads over the network, the element will jump from the default size to the intrinsic media size, triggering a layout shift which is a poor user experience indicator for both your users and search engines (i.e., Google).

-To avoid a layout shift, we recommend use an aspect ratio container which holds a fixed ratio (e.g., 16/9
+To avoid a layout shift, we recommend setting the aspect ratio prop like so:

 Ideally the ratio set should match the ratio of the media content itself (i.e., intrinsic aspect ratio) otherwise you'll end up with a letterbox template (empty black bars on the left/right of the media).